kizbitz/train/README.md

 # Train

-Train is a set Amazon Web Services CLI tools (provided in a [Docker](www.docker.com) container) used to manage AWS users, VPC's, user keys/security, AMI's, custom labs (one or more AWS instances grouped by tag), and sets of labs to be used for demos, testing, and training.
+Train is a set Amazon Web Services CLI tools (packaged in a Docker container) used to manage AWS users, VPC's, user keys/security, AMI's, custom labs (one or more AWS instances grouped by tag), and sets of labs to be used for demos, testing, and training.

 - **train**: Primary tool - Manages all VPC Objects and instances
 - **train-users**: Mananges additional users allowed to use **train**